 - 4.26 As summarised above, Option 3 is considered to be the most appropriate in terms of delivering key policy objectives at national, regional and local levels as it is the only Option that is able to deliver significant increases in the quality and quantity of residential accommodation, as well as improvements to the general environment of the Ravensbury Estate.
 Option 3 should therefore be considered as "positively prepared", "justified" and "consistent with national policy" (as discussed above, in particular NPPF paragraph 47 and 50).
 Whilst Options 1 and 2 would improve the quality of the existing stock, the longevity of the improvements would be limited before the condition begins to decline again (and significant further investment is required again).
 Refurbishment works alone offer very limited potential to optimise the housing potential of the Ravensbury Estate as a whole. - 4.27 The general principle of estate regeneration in London is already supported by regional policy, and encourages the London Boroughs to identify specific opportunities through their development plans.
 Therefore, this gives LBM the opportunity to create site specific policy support for the regeneration of Ravensbury Estate (alongside High Path and Eastfields) within the emerging Estates Plan DPD. - 4.28 The first stage of this emerging document was a public consultation held between September and November 2014, during which LBM invited residents, businesses and any other interested parties for their views on emerging proposals for the three Estates.
-The responses received in connection with this consultation have been used by LBM and CHMP to inform the emerging DPD and the emerging proposals for the Estates, respectively. - 4.29 More details on this process and the responses received by LBM are available on the Authority's website, on the Estates Plan page4.
+Following on from Stage 1 consultation of the emerging Estates Plan DPD, using the background research, responses and other key considerations (e.g. national and regional planning policies) LBM has drafted the Estates Local Plan DPD to guide regeneration proposals that may come forward for the three estates.
+Subsequently, LBM has undertaken Stage 2 consultation from 1st February 2016 to 18th March 2016 on the proposed Estates Plan DPD. - 4.29 More details on this process and the responses received by LBM are available on the Authority's website, on the Estates Plan page4.